 How many classes can I miss during the academic year?
 Attendance is mandatory for all in-person classes.
 Students may miss up to two classes per semester (justified absences with supporting documentation).
 Students who do not meet attendance requirements may be banned by the instructor from course participation and restricted from taking the exam.
 Students who have missed 80% or more of course lectures – shall be considered as having given notice of course withdrawal; the instructor is authorized to not grade their exam, even without giving advanced notice, even if the student came to the exam. |

-Undergraduate students must complete 20 credits (10 annual hours) in Basic Jewish Studies.
+Undergraduate students must complete 20 credits (10 annual hours) in Olamot Studies.
 For female students in the Midrasha, each annual course (4 credits, 2 weekly hours) counts as 2 credits (1 weekly hour).
 For semester-long courses, credits are halved accordingly.
-For any credit-related inquiries, consult the Midrasha or the Institute for Advanced Torah Studies. | The School of Basic Jewish Studies office cannot manually enroll students in full courses.
+For any credit-related inquiries, consult the Midrasha or the Institute for Advanced Torah Studies. | The office of Olamot - The School of Jewish Studies and Israeli Culture cannot manually enroll students in full courses.
 New slots may open daily during registration periods, as students often change courses.
 We recommend checking the "Inbar" portal regularly during the registration period. |

 |

 Non-Jewish students are exempt but must complete the equivalent number of hours in general studies.
-Undergraduate students should submit a request via the Inbar portal with supporting documents, and the Status office will advise the Curriculum Planning (Talam) Office to convert the Jewish Studies clusters to the General Studies clusters.
+Undergraduate students should submit a request via the Inbar portal with supporting documents, and the Status office will advise the Curriculum Planning (Talam) Office to convert the Olamot Studies clusters to the General Studies clusters.
 Graduate students should contact the School of Graduate Studies. | Exemption requests must be submitted during the first academic year of the degree program.
 High school studies are not recognized for academic exemptions per Council for Higher Education (CHE) regulations.
 Be aware that exemptions may affect tuition fees for that academic year.
 For inquiries, contact the Tuition department before submitting the exemption request.
 For guidelines on submitting exemption requests see: Bachelor degree Master degree Doctoral studies | - Undergraduate students: From the Status office.

 Exemptions are not visible in the "Inbar" system/portal.
 Students must ensure they receive the official email confirmation. | Can I appeal a decision regarding an exemption request (Master’s and Doctoral degrees)?
 Students may appeal exemption decisions via Inbar within the following timeframes: - Appeals for requests submitted during fall semester registration may be filed between December and January.